I Am Minding My Own Business.

 And think about this: do they play gigs?
 If so, where?
 I picture a guy with a pan flute and another holding a wind chime, standing on the sidewalk outside The Whiskey up on Sunset Boulevard with all the Lycra-wearing hair-band guys.
 Hmmm.
 Or maybe they're more of a coffee-bar act, playing where the audience has at least a fighting chance of staying awake if they mainline enough espresso.
 Senior centers seem like a non-starter - that's just asking for trouble.

-It's about this time that the frantic burbling of an accordion explodes inside the car and Morticia announces that she's found the all-pol
+It's about this time that the frantic burbling of an accordion explodes inside the car and Morticia announces that she's found the all-polka channel.

 Interview by Beth Kephart